ErikBoraHuynh/Homelabs/Active Directory/README.md

 **6. Windows Server 2019 VM / Domain Controller: Configuring Routing and Remote Access (RRAS)**

 I configured RRAS to allow devices in the internal network to connect to the internet through the Windows Server 2019 VM/our Domain Controller.

-##### Important Note for RRAS on a Domain Controller

-Configuring RRAS on a Domain Controller to route internal network traffic to the Internet is not recommended in real-world or production environments.
-Domain Controllers are security-critical systems, and exposing them to routing functions increases the attack surface, complicates hardening, and violates best-practice network design.
-Ideally, a dedicated router/firewall VM would act as the gateway for the Windows 10 Client VM to access the Internet.

-However, because our homelab setup looks like this:

-Internet
-     -->
-Host PC
-     -->
-VirtualBox NAT (for Windows Server 2019 / Domain Controller only)
-     -->
-Windows Server 2019 / Domain Controller (NAT + Internal Network)
-     -->
-Internal Network (isolated)
-     -->
-Windows 10 VM / Client

-And because I did not configure port forwarding:
-- Outbound traffic from our Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client is allowed.
-- Only inbound **response** traffic (for requests the Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client initiated) is allowed.

-Thus, for the purposes of this homelab demonstration this setup is acceptable.
-The goal here is strictly to showcase and understand how internal clients can route traffic through a Windows Server acting as both a domain controller and a router/NAT device.

 <img width="1023" height="711" alt="6 1 1" src="https://github.com/user-attachments/assets/2285446f-b7ba-4134-9e3f-f11a39020f93" />
 <img width="434" height="309" alt="6" src="https://github.com/user-attachments/assets/637cbf7b-8b10-4d43-957e-fe85db08de13" /><br>